NCronJob-Dev/NCronJob/README.md

 - [x] Minimal API for Jobs - Implement jobs in a one-liner.
 - [x] Startup jobs - Run a job when the application starts.
 - [x] Define job dependencies - trigger another job if one was successful or faulted!
+- [x] Add, remove, and update jobs at runtime.

 ## Not features